Overview

 Look at reference art of nude people in poses, or your own body, and look for things like where creases occur or how skin is pulled when limbs are bent.
 For example, try putting your finger right above where your upper and lower arm bones meet (Humerus & Ulna) and watch how your finger moves when you bend your arm.
 Or raise your entire arm and see how the skin on your chest is also pulled up as well.
 3D rigs are made to emulate our own skeleton, and the whole weight painting system basically works the same way on our own body.

-The best way to learn how weights should look like, is by looking at rigged and weight painted characters from other artists that have more experience with it.
+The best way to learn what weights should look like, is by looking at rigged and weight painted characters from other artists that have more experience with it.
 There are plenty of free models available online, but for paid options, I recommend buying one of Ryan Reos’s or Dzung Phung Dinh’s recent models.
 Both of them are masters of deformation.
-Rush Zilla is also very good at that, but I’m not sure if any of his models are available online (I think he only sells STL files for 3D printing).
+Rush Zilla is also excellent at that, but I’m not sure if any of his models are available online (I think he only sells STL files for 3D printing).

 Now would also be a good time to go back into the meta-rig and move some of the bones that might not have been placed optimally at first.
 Some artists like placing bones anatomically correct and others try to place them wherever they work best, but at the end of the day all that matters are the results.

-Hair Before weight painting the hair, give all the hair a weight of 1 (red) to the “DEF-spine.006” bone, this ensures that the hair will no matter what fully move with the head.
+Hair Before weight painting the hair, give all the hair a weight of 1 (red) to the “DEF-spine.006” bone, this ensures that the hair will, no matter what fully move with the head.
 Instead of using “DEF-spine.006” as the base for the hair weight paint, it would probably be even better to create a new dedicated bone for this.
 Next, weight paint all hair strands to new bones that you want to either be able to manually control or control via simulated physics.

 Eyes